 - a.
 Non-technical survey (NTS) is an essential component of humanitarian mine action on the South Sudan Mine Action Programme (SSUDANMAP).
-The term Non-technical Survey describes an important survey activity which involves collecting and analysing new and/or existing information about a hazardous area (HA).
+The term Non-Technical Survey describes an important survey activity which involves collecting and analysing new and/or existing information about a hazardous area (HA).
 Its purpose is to confirm whether there is evidence of a hazard or not, to identify the type and extent of hazards within any HA and to encourage operators to estimate a HA perimeter as far as possible, based on available information without physical intervention. - b.
 This chapter provides guidance on the conduct of NTS and details procedures, responsibilities and obligations of the mine action organisations involved.
+This chapter should be read in conjunction with NTSG Chapter 23 Land Release.

-1.2 Purpose of NTS
+1.1.1 Purpose of NTS

-- a.
-Due to the high number of hazardous areas (HA) reports recorded in South Sudan, NTS is necessary to confirm the status of this data by conducting thorough investigations of the reported HA and conducting reviews of any existing data available. - b.
+- c.
+Due to the high number of hazardous areas (HA) reports recorded in South Sudan, NTS is necessary to confirm the status of this data by conducting thorough investigations of the reported HA and conducting reviews of any existing data available. - d.
 In addition, the NTS is necessary in areas where it was not previously conducted.
-The reasons may be: - Prolonged insecurity in an area. - Lack of information resources such as the absence of population during previous mine action activities. - Lack of physical access. - c.
-NTS serves the following purposes: - to assess whether areas are contaminated by Explosive Ordnance (EO); - to define SHAs where analysis of indirect evidence of the presence of EO justifies doing so; - to define CHAs where direct evidence of the presence of EO justifies doing so; - to cancel all, or part of, the area of SHAs/CHAs where there is no evidence of EO contamination; - to identify socio-economic and threat factors that may influence future priority setting: - to collect, as accurately and reliably as possible, information about: - The characteristics and distribution of contamination that may assist in the effective and efficient planning of follow-on technical interventions such as targeted technical survey and clearance; - ii.
-Accidents and incidents to people and animals;
+The reasons may be: - Prolonged insecurity in an area. - Lack of information resources such as the absence of population during previous mine action activities. - Lack of physical access. - e.
+NTS serves the following purposes: - to assess whether areas are contaminated by Explosive Ordnance (EO); - to define SHAs where analysis of indirect evidence of the presence of EO justifies doing so;

-- iii.
+- to define CHAs where direct evidence of the presence of EO justifies doing so; - to cancel all, or part of, the area of SHAs/CHAs where there is no evidence of EO contamination; - to identify socio-economic and threat factors that may influence future priority setting; - to collect, as accurately and reliably as possible, information about: - The characteristics and distribution of contamination that may assist in the effective and efficient planning of follow-on technical interventions such as targeted technical survey and clearance; - ii.
+Accidents and incidents to people and animals; - iii.
 Physical changes to the environment such as the disposition of soil by flooding and wind, landslides etc. that may have modified the local situation after contamination was laid/deployed; - iv.
 The physical circumstances at the site such as access route, vegetation, soil, topography, infrastructure, agriculture, the security situation and other factors that may influence priority setting and method of following up with additional mine action support.

-1.3 NTS Outputs
+1.1.2 NTS Outputs